Motti789/sinatra-my-library-app/README.md

 A simple book app which allows the user to log in, sign up, and add all of thier books.
 Users can also edit and delete their own entries.

+USAGE
+To use this app, just clone, run rake db:migrate and then run shotgun.
+Everything should be set up.

 LICENSE

 Copyright <2021> <Motti Wilschanski>